-The commercial office market has felt an immediate impact from the spread of COVID-19.
+The commercial office market has has experienced widespread impacts from the spread of COVID-19.

-Property owners need to consider many issues and develop appropriate responses.
-Commercial real estate leaders should be considering the following as they navigate this situation:
+Property owners need to regularly monitor many issues and develop appropriate responses.
+Commercial real estate leaders should be considering the following as they continue to navigate this situation:

 - Communicate safety precautions to tenants, their employees, and their customers – Stay in regular communication with tenants and their employees.
 Many people will be working remotely, but when the time comes for them to return to their offices, they need to be comfortable that adequate safety precautions are in place.
 Mailers, emails, and posted notices should include information about what the disease is, how to prevent it, what the property is doing to be proactive, and how the situation will be monitored going forward.

-- Prepare to negotiate with tenants – Tenants will be requesting assistance.
+- Prepare to negotiate with tenants – Many tenants have asked for, or will be requesting assistance.
 Be prepared to listen and offer alternatives.
 Consider working with a legal team to create a standard amendment/forbearance agreement that allows deferral of rent for a one- to three-month period with a pay-back schedule over the balance of the lease, or upon receipt of government assistance.
 Consider offering forgiveness of rent for a period in exchange for a lease extension, lease renewal, or rent increase.
 Communicate with other property owners to see how they are dealing with tenant delinquencies.

 - Communicate with lenders – Many commercial properties will be unable to absorb sudden high levels of rent loss and still be able to meet debt obligations.
-Establish early communications with lender partners to discuss what the organization is experiencing and what the lender can do to alleviate pressures.
+Communicate regularly with lender partners to discuss what the organization is experiencing and what the lender can do to alleviate pressures.
 Most lenders will want to work with property owners in the same way property owners will want to work with tenants.

-- Monitor state and federal relief packages – Be active in working with local trade associations to communicate with government officials on the impacts being felt in the industry.
-There is hope that these packages will consider the impact on commercial real estate owners.
-Have team members or service providers ready to apply for any available relief packages.
+- Continue monitoring state and federal relief packages – Be active in working with local trade associations to communicate with government officials on the impacts being felt in the industry.
+Many of these packages have recognized the impact on commercial real estate owners.
+Have team members or service providers ready to apply for any new or renewed relief packages.
 Have information on resources that can be sent to tenants to expedite their receipt of funding so they can better meet rent obligations.

 - Incident response plans should be reviewed and updated – As operators continue to respond to the rapidly changing environment, they should be assessing how effective and timely their response has been.
 Encourage open communication between team members to find out what went well and what needs to be improved.
 Communicate with tenants to find out if they would like anything to be handled differently.